 Alaska contains more than 98% of the brown bear population in the country.
 The term “brown bear” is commonly used to refer to the members of this species found in coastal areas where spawning salmon is the primary food source.
 Brown bears found inland and in northern habitats are often called grizzly bears.
 Brown bears are big in size and have claws longer and straighter than black bears.
 The size is variable and correlated to the diet.
 Bears in Alaska are bigger because the salmons are high in nutrition.

-The journey to the lodge was an experience itself.
+The journey to the lodge was an experience in itself.
 The weather was perfectly calm this morning, so we were able to fly over beautiful mountains and glaciers.
 The pilot said it was rare for him to take this route because the wind and other variables usually made it difficult to navigate.
 It was a great indication of a successful trip.
 Of course, Denali was out to wish everyone a great trip with the perfect blue sky as a backdrop.
 About 50 minutes after leaving Anchorage, we entered the wilderness of Lake Clark National Park.

 I’ve been to a lot of beautiful places in the world including other parts of Alaska, and I traveled a fair amount in this great state, but I have to say this Crescent Lake is one of the most stunning landscapes I’ve ever seen.
 Photos couldn’t justify the rugged and tall mountains with fall colors and the perfect reflection on the water.
 Sometimes, we just have to look and admire the heart.